Welcome to our class page. We hope that you will find the information here useful and will check back regularly for updates and news.

 Your child will bring home a new reading book on a Monday and Thursday.
 Please read with them as often as you can, everyday would be brilliant!

-Our regular P.E lessons are on Wednesday and Thursday.
+Our regular P.E lessons are on Tuesday and Friday.

 We will do PE outside whenever it is possible.
 Please make sure your child has suitable outdoor PE kit, including outdoor shoes, in school at all times.
 PE kits will go home on Fridays to be washed.
 Children will not be able to borrow spare PE kit.